 US Department for Defense Unmanned Aircraft Systems Roadmap 2005

 Disa stipulated the UK-Djibouti connection would be terminated with "KG-340 encryption devices".
-Technical specifications published by SafeNet, manufacturer of KG-340 devices, said they were built to National Security Agency (NSA) "Type 1" specifications.
+Technical specifications published by SafeNet, the original manufacturer of KG-340 devices, said they were built to National Security Agency (NSA) "Type 1" specifications.
 Type 1 means use NSA algorithms to protect data to the Top Secret classification level.

 From Croughton, according to the contract notice, the DISN fibre-optic trunk line goes to Djibouti via Capodichino, the site in Naples, Italy, of another US communications hub, and the US Navy's European and African command centres.

 Naples, like Ramstein, is also where the US Navy has located two of eight antennas called Teleports, which connect satellite communications (satcoms) to DISN.
 Teleports were designed to connect satellite users to core US defence computer systems and comprise part of a plan to ease network congestion caused by burgeoning numbers of drone missions sending streaming video back to the core DISN systems.

 By connecting the satellite system to DISN, Teleports were one of main architectural joints of a grander network project called the Global Information Grid (GIG).